JoramMongale/setswana-marking-system/README.md

 ## License

-This is a project for my Lovely Beatiful Wif Glory.
+This is a project for my Lovely Beatiful Wife Glory.

 ## Contributing